 Located on pastoral land approximately 25 km southeast of the township of Hughenden and 290 km southwest of Townsville, Kennedy Energy Park consists of 43.2MW wind, 15MW solar, plus 2MW of storage.

 Kennedy Energy Park was connected to the Grid in 2019, became a registered market participant in June 2020 and is currently operating at 25 MW (or 80% of energy production).
 The plant is expected to complete hold point testing and reach full generation capacity in the first quarter of 2023.

-Kennedy Energy Park will connect into the Cape River to Hughenden 66 kV transmission line, which runs adjacent to the project site and the electricity generated will meet the demand of the local region stretching from Julia Creek through to Charters Towers.
+Kennedy Energy Park connects into the 66/132kV transmission line that runs from Cape River to Hughenden.
+The electricity generated will meet the demand of the local region stretching from Julia Creek through to Charters Towers.

 Developed by Windlab and Eurus, the location of Kennedy Energy Park was selected due to the high levels of solar irradiance, world-class wind resource and an available grid connection.
 The plant is compatible with the existing pastoral use of the land, and today coexists alongside grazing operations.